github-aws-runners/terraform-aws-github-runner/docs/adr/001-warm-pool-hibernation.md

 | Instance stopped into warm tier | DynamoDB record created | Query DynamoDB for current warm pool size |
 | Warm instance terminated (age/cap/AMI eviction) | DynamoDB record deleted + EC2 instance terminated | CloudWatch metric `WarmPoolEvictions` |

-The pool lambda sets `ghr:warm-pool-grace-hit=true` when it detects a runner became busy during the `warm_pool_ready_delay_seconds` window.
-This lets operators measure how often the grace window saves a stop/start cycle — a high rate of grace hits means jobs are arriving frequently and the `warm` strategy is working efficiently even without going through the stopped state.
+The pool lambda sets `ghr:warm-pool-grace-hit=true` when it detects a runner became busy before it could be parked.
+This lets operators measure how often a runner picks up a job before entering the warm tier — a high rate of grace hits means jobs are arriving frequently and the `warm` strategy is working efficiently even without going through the stopped state.

+### Readiness signal (DynamoDB `readyAt` marker)

+Rather than waiting a fixed `warm_pool.ready_timeout_seconds` for every instance, the runner signals when it is genuinely safe to stop.
+After the runner registers with GitHub and is about to start listening, its start script writes a `readyAt` marker (with a short TTL) to the warm pool table keyed by its instance ID.
+The pool lambda polls this marker and parks the instance as soon as it appears and the runner is still idle.
+This behavior is **on by default** whenever the warm pool is enabled — there is no separate opt-in flag. `warm_pool.ready_timeout_seconds` is demoted to a maximum wait / fallback for AMIs that do not emit the signal.
+The instance role is granted `dynamodb:UpdateItem` on the warm pool table so the start script can write the marker.

 ### IAM Permissions